seelytaylor1/dungeon-generator/readme.md

 - Procedurally created concept map of the dungeon.
 - AI-driven room descriptions.

-## Installation
+## Requirements
 Ensure you have Python 3 installed along with the required dependencies.
 ```bash
 pip install -r requirements.txt
 ```
-In addition, you'll need Ollama and a local model.
+In addition, you'll need [Ollama](https://ollama.com) and a local model installed.
 The script currently implements [openthinker:7b](https://ollama.com/library/openthinker), an uncensored distillation of deepseek-r1, as the primary model.